inferLeo-Sshooter/Personal-Penetration-Testing-Reference/SQL, SQLi.md

 - Try poking the target with **operators** like `'`; `' --` or with **query** like `' order by 1 --`.
 If the **order by** query result in something interesting, try increase the **number** to figure out number of **columns**.

+- To exploit SQL injection vulnerabilities, it's often necessary to find information about the database.
+This includes:
+  + **The type and version of the database software**.
+  + **The tables and columns that the database contains**.

+## Querying the database type and version

 - Try figure out what **DMS being used (mysql, msql, oracle, ...)** to determine query.
 Then, try querying **database type and version**.

 | Database type	| Query |